Starbucks sued by Nevada trooper who alleges iced coffee contained meth

-LAS VEGAS (KLAS) – A Nevada Highway Patrol trooper has filed a lawsuit against Starbucks after he was served an iced coffee that contained methamphetamine, according to court documents.
+LAS VEGAS, Nev.
+(KLAS) — A Nevada Highway Patrol trooper has filed a lawsuit against Starbucks after he was served an iced coffee that contained methamphetamine, according to court documents.

 Steven J. Darnell, 32, became sick after taking two to three drinks of an iced coffee he got at the Starbucks at 8975 S. Eastern Ave. on Sept.
 11, 2020, according to a lawsuit filed Wednesday in Clark County District Court.